-Hopefully, all of you are aware that the latest edition of the process piping bible ASME B31.3-2020, which will revise the 2018 edition of the same code is going to be issued on the 18th of June, 2021.
+Hopefully, all of you are aware that the latest edition of the process piping bible ASME B31.3-2020, which revised the 2018 edition of the same code is issued on the 18th of June, 2021.
 Similar to earlier editions, this code also will become universally effective 6 months after the date of issuance means from 17th December 2021 onwards.
 Similar to the earlier new releases, ASME B31.3-2020 also provides many clarifications, updates, and changes.
 In this article, I will list down 10 such major changes that ASME B31.3-2020 will bring into effect with respect to ASME B31.3-2018.

 Changes with respect to Units of Measurement

 Additional clause 300.1.4– Units of Measure added stating that either SI or U.S. Customary units should be independently used as the stated values in the ASME B31.3-2020 are not exact equivalents.
 If It is required to convert from one system of units to another, conversion should be made by rounding the values to the number of significant digits of implied precision in the starting value but not less than four significant digits for use in calculations.

 The earlier clause in the 2018 edition “300.1.4- Rounding” has been renumbered as clause 300.1.5 in ASME B31.3-2020.